neo-project/docs/tutorial/en-us/6-persistence/1-persistence.md

 };
 ```

-NEO is represented as the "GoverningToken", and after it is registered, it is sent to the `Validators` multi-signature contract address:
+Neo is represented as the "GoverningToken", and after it is registered, it is sent to the `Validators` multi-signature contract address:

 ``` CSharp
 public static readonly RegisterTransaction GoverningToken = new RegisterTransaction